-An Evaluation of SOAR: Implementation and Outcomes of an Effort to Improve Access to SSI and SSDI
+An Evaluation of SOAR: Implementation and Outcomes of an Effort to Improve Access to SSI and SSDI (Journal Article)

 Objective.
 Accessing Supplemental Security Income (SSI) and Social Security Disability Insurance (SSDI) is challenging for people experiencing or at risk of homelessness.
 The federally funded SSI/SSDI Outreach, Access and Recovery (SOAR) project aims to improve access to SSI and SSDI through technical assistance (TA) to communities for promoting collaboration among agencies that serve this population and training professionals to assist people with applications.
 This study examined how SOAR TA has influenced community implementation efforts and the outcomes of these efforts.